Facet syndrome overview

 Sometimes, as the bones grind against each other, the body can create bone spurs (osteophytes) in response.
 These bone spurs can be asymptomatic, but they can also grow large enough to compress or irritate the nerve roots or spinal cord near the facet joints.
 If this happens, several additional symptoms in the extremities — such as radiating pain, tingling, numbness and muscle weakness — might develop as a result.

 Like all cases of osteoarthritis, facet syndrome is most attributed to natural, age-related degeneration.
 Because the facet joints sustain a significant amount of wear and tear throughout a person’s life, many people experience at least a mild degree of facet joint degeneration by the time they enter their 50s.
 This may not always be symptomatic, but it can also become progressively worse with time.

 Sometimes, traumatic injuries can also accelerate degeneration in the facet joints.
 These can result from, for example, vehicle crashes, falls and sports activities.

 Minimally invasive treatment for facet syndrome

-In most cases, symptoms associated with facet syndrome can be managed using conservative treatment methods like pain medication, behavior modification, exercise, corticosteroid injections and others.
+In most cases, symptoms associated with facet syndrome can be managed using conservative treatment methods such as pain medication, behavior modification, exercise and corticosteroid injections.
 However, if chronic symptoms persist after several weeks or months of conservative treatment, surgery may be suggested.
-If so, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure performed with advanced techniques can provide effective facet syndrome treatment.
+If you’ve attempted conservative therapies but haven’t found an adequate solution for your facet joint pain, contact Laser Spine Institute to learn how a minimally invasive, outpatient procedure could potentially provide more effective facet syndrome treatment.